google/android-classyshark/README.md

 [Command line reference] (https://github.com/google/android-classyshark/blob/master/CommandLine.pdf)

 ### ClassyShark APIs (as jar)
-Look [here] (https://github.com/borisf/classyshark-sample-plugin) how use rich ClassyShark APIs as part of your build or integation pipeline.
+The following [sample] (https://github.com/borisf/classyshark-sample-plugin) shows how to use ClassyShark APIs in your build or integration process

 ### Downloads